 - Percentage: The percentage of usage of the language throughout the project

-The Export button allows you to download the information in the section in CSV format.
+The Lines, Inputs and Ports sections have an Export button that allows you to download the information in the section in comma-separated values (CSV) format.